-Find out how exploring your consciousness differs from the belief in a religion.
+Find out where you stand in the war of religion versus spiritual exploration.
 Learn how to make the world a better place to live.

 The Battle of Worldviews

 A worldview or paradigm is the psychic structure of thoughts and values.
 It’s the filter through which we see the world.
 It tells us what is good and bad, what is right and wrong.
 But, these values differ considerably depending upon where you are and the values of the dominant cultural narrative.

 An Ideology is a specific set of rules that govern the thinking of a given group.
 What makes an ideology good or bad depends on the negative bias and prejudice it promotes.
 Does it provide preferential treatment to a given socio-economic group?
 Does it diminish the rights of particular classes or gender?
 These are what make ideology or worldview positive or negative.